wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 That is why we have that `not` parameter that we are passing.
 Within the `randomItemFromArray` function, we will use that `not` parameter to ensure the same text isn't selected twice.

-To do that, we will add a check for wehther the randomly selected item matches the `not` argument, and if it does, we will call the function again.
+To do that, we will add a check for whether the randomly selected item matches the `not` argument, and if it does, we will call the function again.
 That is an example of **recursion** because the function is calling itself.

 ```js
 if (item == not) {